Grid (series)

-Grid (Stylised as GRID) is a racing video game series developed by Codemasters and published by Electronic Arts.
-It is considered a descendant of Codemasters' earlier TOCA Race Driver series.
+Grid (Stylised as GRID) is the racing video game series developed by Codemasters and published by Electronic Arts.
+It serves as the successor of TOCA Race Driver series.

 Games

 Race Driver: Grid (2008)

 Developed under the working title Race Driver One, Race Driver: Grid was released for Xbox 360, PlayStation 3, Nintendo DS, and Games for Windows in June 2008.
 Before its release, over one million people downloaded the demo.
 It features an improved graphics engine (a common complaint was that even on the lowest setting the graphics couldn't be handled by low-spec PCs) from Colin McRae: Dirt, has over 40 real-life cars and a variety of both fictional and realistic interpretations of tracks.

 Grid 2 (2013)

 Codemasters released the sequel to Race Driver: GRID, Grid 2 in May 2013 on Microsoft Windows, PlayStation 3 and Xbox 360.

 Grid Autosport (2014)

 Grid Autosport attempts to move the series back towards "more authentic racing games" following the release of Grid 2, which Codemasters felt was not as well-received by the company's core fanbase as they hoped.
 The developers consequently introduced major modifications to the handling model and built a lean, race-first oriented design for this title.
 It is available for Microsoft Windows, PlayStation 3, Xbox 360, Linux, iOS, Android, and Nintendo Switch.